slipwayhq/slipway_docs/docs/using-with-trmnl/trmnl-quick-start.md

 If you've deployed the server to [Fly.io](/docs/guides/hosting-on-fly) you can watch the logs by running `fly logs`.

 :::tip
-You will need to be able to see the logs when you add the TRMNL device.
+You will need to be able to monitor the logs when you add the TRMNL device.
 :::

 ## Connecting your TRMNL device